armadaproject/armada/docs/design/jobservice/job-service.md

 - Service will need to insert job-id and state for a given queue and job-set
 - Service will need to delete all jobs for a given queue and job-set.
 - Service will access by job-id for polling loop.
+- We will use in an in memory cache while doing subscription and then write to a persistent DB periodically.
+- We will delete data after a configuration amount of time without an update.
 ## Data Model
- - The Job Service will contain a table of queue, job-set, job-id and latest state.
+ - The Job Service will contain a table of queue, job-set, job-id, state and timestamp.
  - What database should store this?
-### Redis
-Pros
-  - Fast access
-  - Lightweight
-  - Scalable
-  - Easy to deploy in Kubernetes
-  - Cleanup is simple (Time To Live Configurable values)

-Cons
-  - Persistence is tricky
-  - Accessing all jobs in a given job-set is not ideal
-  - Querying more than a key is not performant.
+    - We will use SQLLite.
+    - A in memory database will be used to get job-sets and then we will write in batches to our database for persistence.
 ### SQLLite
 Pros
   - Lightweight